Credit: Pasopalio / CC BY-SA 4.0

-Looking for a festive Easter break at a fascinating destination?
-Visit Alicante, where you can celebrate Semana Santa (The Holy Week or Easter week) in the backdrop of dramatic processions, authentic traditions, and festive atmosphere.
+Looking for an Easter break at a fascinating destination?
+Visit Alicante to celebrate Semana Santa (The Holy Week/Easter week) in the backdrop of dramatic rituals, authentic traditions, and festive processions.

-You'd love the city which transforms into scenes of religious fervour and festive vibrant atmosphere during the celebration.
-A full-week of parades awaits you with music and art blending into magical processions.
-You’d fall in love with the Mediterranean colours to the tunics especially in those parading.
-Also, a common feature of the processions is the Nazareno penitential robe which consists of a tunic and hood-mounted by a Capirote (or conical tip).
+Fall in love with the Nazareno penitential robes which consists of a tunic and hood-mounted by a Capirote (or conical tip).
 The floats are paraded through each district by members of the local Catholic Fraternity (or Brotherhood).
 During the processions, your best way to enjoy them would be to wait along the Rambla de Mendez Nunez either in the morning or evening where you can witness the spectacular parades.
-The best Semana Santa parades in the city are the processions at 11.30am on Palm Sunday, 10.30am on Good Friday and 11.00am on Easter Sunday.
+The best Semana Santa parades in the city are the processions at 11.30 am on Palm Sunday, 10.30 am on Good Friday and 11.00 am on Easter Sunday.